 |

-The Headquarters of the Qaraqalpaq Government in the heart of No'kis.
+The former home of the Joqarg'ı Ken'es in the heart of No'kis.
+It now houses the Council of Ministers.

 Uzbekistan with its sovereignty protected by the Republic of Uzbekistan.
 The Republic of Karakalpakstan has an

-autonomous status and is guaranteed its own constitition.
+autonomous status and is guaranteed its own constitution.
 In principal it is free to make independent decisions about

 Uzbekistan, subject only to the outcome of a universal referendum of its own people.
 The Constitution also guarantees